Chimney sweeps' carcinoma: Socio-historical context

 Chimney sweeping was a common practice across Europe and North America.
 The disease was mostly found in the United Kingdom, where climbing boys were used.
-The most likely reason for the high prevalence of the disease in the United Kingdom was that chimney chutes were narrower.
-Another reason can be attributed to hygiene standards in the 18th century: during this time, hygiene standards were lacking and bathing once a year was not uncommon.
+The most likely reason for the high prevalence of the disease in the UK was that chimney chutes were narrower.
+Another reason can be attributed to poor hygiene standards in the 18th century: during this time, hygiene standards were lacking and bathing once a year was not uncommon.
 Families often shared sleeping blankets and these blankets were often the ones used by the chimney sweeper to collect soot, resulting in further repeated soot exposure.
 It was also not uncommon for children to work naked.
 The lack in hygiene standards coupled with working naked allowed for repeated skin exposure to toxins in chimney soot, a possible cause for this disease.

-The first Chimney Sweepers Act to protect child workers was passed in 1788.
-This act stated that the minimum working age was 8 years old.
-In 1803, two societies were formed to protect children in the chimney sweeping industry.
-In 1834, the British Parliament passed the Act for the Better Regulation of Chimney Sweepers and their Apprentices and the Act for Safer Construction of Chimneys and Flues in response to child labor exploitation concern.
-This law forbade children under 10 years old from working.
-These Acts also required that improvements be made to chimney structures.
-Soon after, in 1840, the law changed the minimum age to 16 years old.
-This new law also suggested that those under 21 not work in the chimney sweeping industry.
-An 1875 Act of Parliament forbade this practice.
-Climbing boys were also used in some European countries.
-Lord Shaftesbury, a philanthropist, led the later campaign.

-However, these laws were typically ignored due to lack of enforcement strategies.
-In 1863, the Children's Employment Commission evaluated child employment to ensure the Acts set in place were followed.
-Their report showed that child employment increased since the introduction of the Act of 1840, changing minimum working age to 16.

-Victor Hugo, influenced by the social injustice he witnessed, based a character in his novel Les Misérables on the injustices young boys in the chimney sweeping industry faced.
-Through his character Cosette, he criticized child exploitation and slavery.

 In the United States, enslaved black children were hired from their owners and used in the same way, and were still climbing after 1875.